josefernandoferreiragomes/donetKubernetes/README.md

 minikube status
 ```

-### 11. Test the api in k3d, in the browser, concatenating localhost with the
+### 11. Test the api in k3d, in the browser, concatenating localhost with the url
 http://localhost:32001/api/product

 #### alternatively, open tunnel and test the api (minikube only)